 On March 1, 2010, PCEV, Metro Pacific Investments Corporation, or MPIC, and Beacon Electric Asset Holdings, Inc., or Beacon, entered into an Omnibus Agreement, or OA.
-Beacon, formerly known as Rightlight Holdings, Inc., is a newly organized special purpose company with the sole purpose of holding the respective shareholdings in Meralco of PCEV and MPIC.
-PCEV and MPIC are Philippine affiliates of First Pacific and both hold equity shares in Meralco, see Note 10 - Investments in Associates and Joint Ventures to the accompanying unaudited consolidated financial statements for further discussion.
+Beacon, formerly known as Rightlight Holdings, Inc., was organized with the sole purpose of holding the respective shareholdings in Meralco of PCEV and MPIC.
+PCEV and MPIC are Philippine affiliates of First Pacific and both held equity shares in Meralco, see Note 10 - Investments in Associates and Joint Ventures to the accompanying unaudited consolidated financial statements for further discussion.
 Under the OA, PCEV and MPIC have agreed to set out their mutual agreement in respect of, among other matters, the capitalization, organization, conduct of business and the extent of their participation in the management of the affairs of Beacon.